Daylilies have

 CANDY (Stamile)

-Flat -- When viewed from side of bloom,
+Flat -- When viewed from the side of a bloom,

 flowers are perfectly flat except for the concave throat.